Menu

 Family Economic Security

-Increases state-level Earned Income Tax Credit from 20% to 40% and expands both the amount and eligibility for the state-level Child Tax Credit.
+EITC/CTC Expansion Increases state-level Earned Income Tax Credit from 20% to 38% for tax year 2024 and permanently expands the eligibility for the state-level Child Tax Credit.

 +